-The City of Cape Town has prioritised the fight against HIV/Aids and TB, recognising that without a concerted, multisectoral response to moderate both the impact of the epidemics and to address the underlying causes, key developmental priorities in the City would be in jeopardy.
+The City of Cape Town has over the last number of years prioritised the fight against HIV/AIDS and TB, recognising that without a concerted, multisectoral response to moderate both the impact of the epidemics and to address the underlying causes, key developmental priorities in the City would be in jeopardy.

-In the last 5 years, the overall HIV prevalence in Cape Town appears to be levelling, although in some areas this is at a very high level.
-The 2010 Antenatal Survey showed an HIV prevalence of 19.1% in the City (18.1 - 20.2%; 95% confidence interval).
-The rate in Khayelitsha was 33.1% (30.4 - 35.6%; 95% confidence interval).
-These figures compare to a Western Cape prevalence of 17.3 % (16.5 - 18.1%; 95% confidence interval) and national prevalence of 30.2%.
-The Medical Research Council "Cause of death and premature mortality in Cape Town 2001-2006" study reported that HIV/Aids was the leading cause of premature mortality in 2006.
+According to the annual antenatal survey, the overall HIV prevalence in Cape Town is plateauing, although in some areas this is at a very high level.
+The 2012 Antenatal Survey showed an HIV prevalence of 20.0% in the City (18.4 - 20.7%; 95% confidence interval).
+The rate in Khayelitsha was 34.3% (31.0 - 37.6%; 95% confidence interval).
+These figures compare to a Western Cape prevalence of 17.8 % (16.7 - 18.3%; 95% confidence interval).
+The national prevalence was 29.5% in 2011 (2012 figures not yet released).
+The Medical Research Council "Cause of death and premature mortality in Cape Town 2001-2006" study reported that HIV/AIDS was the leading cause of premature mortality in 2006.